josmar-crwdstffng/angular/aio/content/guide/service-worker-devops.md

 ### App tabs

-It can be problematic for an application if the version of resources it's receiving changes suddenly or without warning.
+It can be problematic for an application if the version of resources it is receiving changes suddenly or without warning.
 See the [App versions](guide/service-worker-devops#versions) section above for a description of such issues.

 The Angular service worker provides a guarantee: a running application will continue to run the same version of the application.